spring-guides/gs-messaging-redis/README.src.md

 The connection factory and message listener container beans are all you need to listen for messages.
 To send a message you also need a Redis template.
 Here, it is a bean configured as a `StringRedisTemplate`, an implementation of `RedisTemplate` that is focused on the common use of Redis where both keys and values are `String`s.

 The `main()` method kicks everything off by creating a Spring application context.
-This starts the message listener container, and the message listener container bean starts listening for messages.
+The application context then starts the message listener container, and the message listener container bean starts listening for messages.
 The `main()` method then retrieves the `StringRedisTemplate` bean from the application context and uses it to send a "Hello from Redis!" message on the "chat" topic.
 Finally, it closes the Spring application context and the application ends.

 ## {!include#build-an-executable-jar}